undistro/zora/docs/index.md

 By scanning your cluster with multiple plugins at scheduled times, Zora identifies potential issues, misconfigurations, and vulnerabilities.

+## Zora OSS vs Zora Dashboard

+[Zora OSS is open-source](https://github.com/undistro/zora), available under Apache 2.0 license, and can be used either as standalone tool or integrated with [Zora Dashboard](dashboard.md), a SaaS platform which centralize all your clusters providing a full experience.
+Please refer to [Zora Dashboard page](dashboard.md) for more details.

 ## Key features

 #### :octicons-plug-16: Multi-plugin architecture